ozendelait/rvc_devkit/stereo/README.md

 ## Dataset Download ##

-To use the devkit, simply run the main script without any program arguments:
+The simplest way to use the devkit is to run the main script without any program
+arguments:
 ```
 python stereo_devkit.py
 ```